When are the deadlines?

 Can I submit a pilot?

 Yes!
-You may submit half-hour sitcom or hour-long (drama or comedy) pilots.
+You may submit comedy or drama pilots.
 We do not accept reality show formats or mini-series.
 Please do not include bibles or treatments with your pilot scripts – they will be removed before judging.

 Any other specific questions?

 For all other inquiries please contact the Director of Script Competitions, Devon Lehr at email@example.com or 512-478-4795.